gasconc/links-generator/README.md

 To use Link-Generator, follow these steps:

-1. Data file: Copy&Paste the Data.xlsx file in the same path of main.py
+1. Data file: Copy&Paste the Data.xlsx file in the same path of main.py with the following format:
 ![Screen Shot 2020-09-21 at 9 01 16 AM](https://user-images.githubusercontent.com/25534296/93776360-15ce1300-fbe9-11ea-825f-d29f3f77b601.png)
 2. Configure your access token in the line 14 of the main.py file, credentials available here: https://www.mercadopago.com.co/developers/panel/credentials
 2. Run the main file: